itom-project/itom/docs/userDoc/source/11_test-scripts/demoCameraWindow.rst

     :scale: 100%
     :align: center

 The GUI is build in *QT designer*.
-It basicly consist of an *Itom2dQwtPlot* widget, two *QPushButtons* for showing live images or taking snapshots, three QRadioButtons for different integration times and a QCheckBox for toggling autograbbing.
+It basically consist of an *Itom2dQwtPlot* widget, two *QPushButtons* for showing live images or taking snapshots, three QRadioButtons for different integration times and a QCheckBox for toggling autograbbing.

 Script overview